matteoawi/rasp-camera-yolov8-coral/README.md

 **Note:** If you encounter any issues or have questions, feel free to contribute or open an issue in the repository.

-This version now includes all the steps with a clear structure and instructions as you requested.